New England Metropolis

 Secure checkout Fast Shipping Easy returns

-New England Metropolis demonstrates that, in contrast to the course of industrialization in other regions of the country, New England's transformation was driven by rural entrepreneurs and Boston merchant capitalists who recruited underemployed agricultural household members to produce consumer goods.
-These products reached markets in the West, the South, and the Caribbean, particularly in Cuba.
-The adaptation of commercial, financial and transportation infrastructure developed to serve Boston's overseas trade to the needs of hinterland manufacturers made their rise possible, halted New England's decline and, by 1850, had propelled it to prosperity.
+New England Metropolis demonstrates that, in contrast to the course of industrialization in other regions of the country, New England's transformation was driven by entrepreneurs in hundreds of rural villages and towns and by and Boston merchant capitalists who recruited underemployed agricultural household members to produce consumer goods for sale beyond the region, including in the slave economies of the South and the Caribbean.
+As Boston merchants adapted commercial, financial and transportation infrastructure they had developed to serve overseas trade to the needs of the region's manufacturers, industrialization halted New England's decline and, by 1850, had propelled it to prosperity.

 Richard Garver is a fellow at the Massachusetts Historical Society, where he produced a symposium on Boston's development history in addition to the symposium on highway politics he organized with the Cambridge Historical Society.
 He was on the planning team for and was a leading contributor to The Atlas of Boston History.